Noncommutative Geometry, Spectral Asymptotics, and Semiclassical Analysis: Tauberian Conditions -- Proof of Theorem

 In our setting, the Tauberian condition of~\cite{MSZ:LMP22} is formulated as follows.

 \begin{condition}[Tauberian Condition of \cite{MSZ:LMP22}] For every $a\in \overline{\sA}_{+}$, the function

 has a unique continuous extension to the closed half-plane $\Re s \geq p$. \end{condition}

-It is a too strong a requirement to have the condition to hold for all positive elements of the $C^*$-algebra $\overline{\sA}$.
+It is too strong a requirement to have the condition hold for all positive elements of the $C^*$-algebra $\overline{\sA}$.
 In fact, in examples where $\sA$ is an algebra of \psidos\ it may be technically cumbersome to check Condition~\ref{cnd:TauberianMSZ} for all elements of $\overline{\sA}_+$, whereas it is comparatively straightforward to check Condition~(W).

-In addition, as mentioned in Introduction, it was asked by Alain Connes to relate Condition~\ref{cnd:TauberianMSZ} to more standard Tauberian conditions involving the zeta functions $\Tr[a|D|^{-s}]$, $a\in \sA$, instead of the functions $\Tr[a^s|D|^{-s}]$, $a\in \overline{\sA}_+$.
-He also pointed out that closeness under holomorphic functional calculus could come into play.
+In addition, as mentioned in the Introduction, it was asked by Alain Connes to relate Condition~\ref{cnd:TauberianMSZ} to more standard Tauberian conditions involving the zeta functions $\Tr[a|D|^{-s}]$, $a\in \sA$, instead of the functions $\Tr[a^s|D|^{-s}]$, $a\in \overline{\sA}_+$.
+He also pointed out that closedness under holomorphic functional calculus could come into play.

 In fact, what is relevant in our setting is a weakening of Condition~\ref{cnd:TauberianMSZ} provided by Condition~($\textup{Z}_0$) below.
 For one thing, that condition implies Condition~(W) (see Lemma~\ref{lem:Tauberian.Z0-W} below).
-For the other things, it will be shown that Condition~($\textup{Z}_0$) is implied by both Condition~(Z) and Condition~(H) (see Lemma~\ref{lem:Tauberian.Z-Z0} and Lemma~\ref{lem:Tauberian.H-Z} below).
+For another thing, it will be shown that Condition~($\textup{Z}_0$) is implied by both Condition~(Z) and Condition~(H) (see Lemma~\ref{lem:Tauberian.Z-Z0} and Lemma~\ref{lem:Tauberian.H-Z} below).
 As a result, this will show Condition~(Z) and Condition~(H) both imply Condition~(W), thereby proving Theorem~\ref{thm:Intro.Tauberian}.

 \begin{condition}[Condition ($\textup{Z}_0$)] For every $a\in {\sA}_{++}$, the function

 has a unique continuous extension to the closed half-plane $\Re s \geq p$. \end{condition}